A corner of Hoa Lu ancient capital now

 Fine 14th century Tran Dynasty “Celedon” Porcelain

-With the advent of the Tran Dynasty (1226 to 1400), construction of the Vu Lam palace on the high ground near Fish Cave (Hang Ca) near Tam Coc.
+With the advent of the Tran Dynasty (1226 to 1400), construction started of the Vu Lam palace on the high ground near Fish Cave (Hang Ca), Tam Coc.
 Other notable constructions of this time were the Quy Minh temple (Thần Quý Minh ) and the A Nậu pagoda.
 So while Thang Long remained the capitol, Vu Lam Palace became a southern refuge for the Tran kings, both as a Buddhist retreat and a place to find peace of mind away from Hanoi and the hectic affairs of the Dai Viet state.

 Although successfully expanding the Dai Viet kingdom south and west into Champa (Khmer) territory, the Tran were again besieged with the expansionist designs of their northern neighbor, this time in the form of the Mongolian-led Yuan Dynasty of China.
 Hoa Lu once again became a stronghold and a base against the northern invaders and it was at this time the early South Truong Yen Citadel was reconstructed.